egilll/tex-linebreak2/docs/README.md

 ## Notes

 [^1]: However there may exist a handful of exceptions regarding some non-Latin scripts.
 [^2]: For Node.js, you do however have to supply your own function to measure the width of text.
+Furthermore, server-side processing of HTML documents is not supported out of the box.